The Financial Technology Law Review: Portugal

 The citizenship card further allows its holder to unambiguously authenticate authorship of electronic documents by means of an electronic signature.
 The card contains a chip where additional information is available, such as address and fingerprints – it is in this chip that the certificates for secure authentication and for the qualified electronic signature are available.
 Hence, the holder of a Portuguese citizenship card has two digital certificates: one for authentication and another for e-signature.

-Law No. 7/2007 expressly refers to Regulation 910/2014 on electronic identification and trust services for electronic transactions (the eIDAS Regulation), indicating that the provisions established therein apply to the certificates.
+Law No. 7/2007 expressly refers to Regulation (EU) 910/2014 on electronic identification and trust services for electronic transactions (the eIDAS Regulation), indicating that the provisions established therein apply to the certificates.
 However, when it comes to electronic identification and trust services, including e-signatures, electronic seals and time stamps, Decree-Law No. 12/2021 is the legislation that consolidates the Portuguese rules on electronic identification, including the probative value of e-signatures.
+There is a proposal for a Regulation amending the eIDAS Regulation under which EU Member States shall provide EU digital identity wallets free of charge, which can be used, for instance, as electronic national ID-cards, electronic passports or identification for online services or for signing digital agreements.

-Furthermore, Law No. 37/2014, as amended, created the 'digital mobile key', which is an additional and voluntary means (1) of authentication in portals and sites of the public administration and (2) of qualified e-signature in the terms indicated in the eIDAS Regulation.
-All citizens may request to associate their civil identification number to a mobile phone number or an email address.
+Furthermore, Law No. 37/2014, as amended, created the 'digital mobile key', which is an additional and voluntary means of: (1) authenticating electronic systems and internet sites; and (2) providing a qualifying e-signature in the terms indicated in the eIDAS Regulation.
+All citizens may request to associate their civil identification number with a mobile phone number or an email address.
 Foreign citizens without a civil identification number may also request this association, which is done through their passport number, their tax identification on residence permits (or other documents, as indicated in the regime for the entry, stay, exit and expulsion of foreigners from national territory) or their residence card.
 The digital mobile key is a secure authentication system comprising a permanent password and a numerical code issued for each use and generated by the system.
+Decree-Law No. 88/2021 of 3 November 2021 last amended Law No. 37/2014, noting the increasing use of the digital mobile key across several sectors (including in the banking sector), and the need to further develop mechanisms for accessing online digital services as a result of the covid-19 pandemic.
+This act, among other points, simplified the authentication process with the digital mobile key through mobile application and biometrics.

 Financial service providers, including payment institutions and e-money institutions, may carry out fully digitised onboarding of clients, including, as of recently, by using videoconferencing procedures.